Tai Chi expert in recovery teaches coping skills to teens in rehab

 Inspirations incorporated Tai Chi as a form of therapy after the great strides we saw our teens making through Yoga therapy.
 With that in mind, we searched for another alternative therapy method that would invoke the similar effects as yoga!
 After further research, we discovered Tai Chi offered the best mental and physical benefits.

 True to its word Tai Chi had an amazing impact on our teen boys.
 Although many were wary at first they quickly took to Master Mike and heeded his every word.
 During this session, our teens were taught flowing movements that are incorporated into forms.

 Mike Kaplan has over 20 years of experience perfecting his skill in Tai Chi and living sober.
 In addition, to being very knowledgeable about his trade.
-Another reason our teens really took to Mike was because of his experience in addiction!
+Another reason our teens really took to Mike was that of his experience in addiction!
 Throughout the lesson, our teens were taught just exactly how this can help when in need of coping.
 They were also given real life examples of how and when to use these techniques.
 Many of our teens were in awe at how well the breathing techniques were able to help them feel calm.

 Benefits of Tai Chi